jacques172/alx-low_level_programming/README.md

-This is my readme file for the alx-low_level_programming
+This is my ore pointers arrays and strings project